minienw/onlineverification_overview/README.md

 * DCC Signature Verifier - https://github.com/minienw/onlineverification_dcc_verifier
 * DCC Artifact Parser - https://github.com/minienw/onlineverification_dcc_artifact_parser

+The busines rules engine (TODO replace binary file dependency with new Maven Repo package dependency) used by the Validation Service is hosted here:

+* DCC Business Rules Engine - https://github.com/ehn-dcc-development/eu-dcc-business-rules

 # Docker image repository

-Images can be found at https://github.com/orgs/minienw/packages.
+Images can be found at https://github.com/orgs/minienw/packages which has the uri prefix ghcr.io/minienw/.

 Both ghcr.io/minienw/verifier:latest and ghcr.io/minienw/dccparser:latest can be used 'as-is' as part of a docker-compose or kubernetes deployment.